xpmatteo/simple-design-in-action/README.md

 Then observe the application at http://localhost:8080/

-## ESERCIZI LEZIONE 10
+## ESERCIZI LEZIONE 11

 ## Finish Implementing the TodoListRepository

-### -1.
-Install Postgresql

-On Debian/Ubuntu:

-    sudo apt-get install postgresql

-On Mac:

-    brew install postgresql

-### 0. Regenerate the project to get the org.postgresql.Driver

-    mvn eclipse:clean eclipse:eclipse -DdownloadSources -DdownloadJavadocs

-### 1. Create the databases

-    script/create_databases.sh

-### 2. Run the tests
+### 0. Run the tests

     mvn clean test

-They should pass.
-If they don't, you probably forgot to do step 1.
+One test fails.
+Fix it.

-### 3. Run the application
+### 1. Implement the creation of new todoitems

-And verify that it is broken at url http://localhost:8080/todolists

-[Optional] Add a test for DatabaseTodoListRepository::getAll() in file DatabaseTodoListRepositoryTest

-Implement DatabaseTodoListRepository::getAll()

-Verify that http://localhost:8080/todolists now works as before.

-### 4. Finish the missing bits

-Implement adding new todoitems, and checking/unchecking todoitems.
+Add the necessary UI code to create new todoitems